sjentsch/lsjDocs/Ch17/Ch17_Epilogue_3.rst

    as your estimator of the population mean, you get an answer of 830 years.
 If you use the sample median as the estimator of the population mean, you get an answer of 39 years.
-Notice that, even though you’re “technically” doing the wrong thing in the second case (using the median to estimate the mean!) you’re actually getting a better answer.
+Notice that, even though you are “technically” doing the wrong thing in the second case (using the median to estimate the mean!) you are actually getting a better answer.
 The problem here is that one of the observations is clearly, obviously, a lie.
-I don’t have a friend aged 4003 years.
+I do not have a friend aged 4003 years.
-   It’s probably a typo, I probably meant to type 43.
+   It is probably a typo, I probably meant to type 43.
 But what if I had typed 53 instead of 43, or 34 instead of 43?
 Could you be sure if this was a typo or not?
-Sometimes the errors in the data are subtle, so you can’t detect them just by eyeballing the sample, but they’re still errors that contaminate your data, and they still affect your conclusions.
-Robust statistics is concerned with how you can make *safe* inferences even when faced with contamination that you don’t know about.
-It’s pretty cool stuff.
+Sometimes the errors in the data are subtle, so you can not detect them just by eyeballing the sample, but they are still errors that contaminate your data, and they still affect your conclusions.
+Robust statistics is concerned with how you can make *safe* inferences even when faced with contamination that you do not know about.
+It is pretty cool stuff.